 Open Reading Periods

-We accept art, photography, and translation submissions year-round.
-We accept poetry, fiction, reviews, and essay submissions during four open reading periods.
-Our next open reading period will begin on June 1, 2018.
+We accept art, photography, translation, poetry, fiction, reviews, and essay submissions during four open reading periods.

 Our 46er Prize for Poetry is open annually from January 1 - February 28, with the winner being published in the summer issue.
 The Fulton Prize for Fiction is open from July 1 - August 31, with the winner being published in the winter issue.
 Each prize is $400 plus publication.